nturner2019/hs-code-club-jquery-methods-lesson-philly-springside-chestn-f943/README.md

 <img src="images/blue-chair.png">
 ```

-So now to finish out the jQuery, copy the following code and paste it below the comment `//code solution to put the blue chair in index.html`:
+So now to finish out the jQuery, copy the following code and paste it below the comment `//code solution to put the blue chair` in index.html:

 ```js
 $('.blue-chair').append("<img src='images/blue-chair.png'>");